 Sales engineers are a valuable asset to any sales team that sells technologically advanced products or services.
 Their unique insights, expertise and technical knowledge can significantly help your reps move potential buyers through the sales pipeline and close more high-quality deals, faster.

-As a wide range of technologically sophisticated products make their way to the market, sales engineer jobs will continue to be in high demand.
+As a wide range of technologically sophisticated new products make their way to the market, sales engineer jobs will continue to be in high demand.